fbpx

 Literature reviews of previous OTEC plant designs report a wide range of LCOEs.
 Partly this is due to scale, with small R&D facilities having high unit costs, and large-scale plants producing power as cheap as $0.05 per kWh.

-Our procurement studies and engagement with suppliers show a range between $0.30 and $0.15 per kWh is realistic for early generations of OTEC barges.
+Our procurement studies and engagement with suppliers show that a range between $0.30 and $0.15 per kWh is realistic for early generations of OTEC barges.

 Concerns around the technical challenges of OTEC’s riser pipes have been thoroughly considered.
-We undertook a detailed design phase for the cold water pipe in collaboration with suppliers and scientists on the cutting-edge of subsea riser pipe designs.
+We undertook a detailed design phase for the cold water pipe in collaboration with suppliers and scientists on the cutting-edge subsea riser pipe designs.

-While engagements are ongoing.
-Global OTEC is opting to deploy its first commercial systems in a market where much smaller distances between warm surface seawater and cold deep water are present.
+While engagements are ongoing, Global OTEC is opting to deploy its first commercial systems in a market where much smaller distances between warm surface seawater and cold deep water are present.

 It has been estimated that tropical ocean waters absorb solar radiation equivalent in heat content to that of about 250 billion barrels of oil each day.
 A University of Hawai‘i study found that as many as 15,000 plants, spaced 30 kilometres apart and within 100 kilometres of land, would avoid any large-scale disruptions.
 These plants would generate more than 2 terawatts of electricity.
 This would make OTEC a viable way, with other renewables, to help power the world.
+OTEC is viable in over 100 territories around the tropical area of the globe.
+You can check our interactive map to see all of them.

 Onshore OTEC research facilities have played an important role in the development of components but the configuration of onshore OTEC at scale is rarely cost-efficient.
 To provide the significant amount of cold water required, onshore OTEC plants require several multi-kilometre pipes fixed to the seabed to facilitate the acquisition and safe discharge of water.

 As the water pipes represent one of the largest cost centres of an OTEC plant, onshore OTEC severely limits the regions where the process can be economical.
 It centralises electricity production into a single on-land location which is ineffective for off-grid areas.
-It also presents a risk that a single point of failure in the event of a natural disaster which could delay recovery efforts due to compromised facilities unable to produce electricity.
+It also presents a risk that a single point of failure in the event of a natural disaster could delay recovery efforts due to compromised facilities unable to produce electricity.

 Global OTEC has developed a series of concept designs of floating structures to withstand the conditions of Tropical Revolving Storms (TRS) zones.
+In partnership with six other companies, the project PLOTEC, which Global OTEC leads as technology developer, is building and testing a storm-resistant cylindric floating platform for OTEC.
+You can learn more about the project here.

-Beyond the production of clean power, the OTEC process also provides several useful by-products.
+Beyond the production of clean electricity, the OTEC process also provides several useful by-products.
 The delivery of cool water to the surface has been used in air-conditioning systems and in chilled-soil agriculture (which allows for the cultivation of temperate-zone plants in tropical environments).
 Open-cycle and hybrid processes have been used in seawater desalination, and OTEC infrastructure allows access to trace elements present in deep-ocean seawater, like lithium.
 In addition, green hydrogen and green ammonia can be extracted from water through electrolysis for use in fuel cells.

 Global OTEC’s designs prioritise circular materials which can be recycled such as steel for the platform and HDPE for the riser pipes.
 OTEC plants do not require rare earth minerals like neodymium used in wind turbines.
 An assessment of OTEC showed lower lifecycle emissions than solar, tidal and wave.